torognes/vsearch/README.md

 Substitute `linux` with `osx` in those lines if you're on a Mac.

 The VSEARCH user's manual is available in the `doc` folder in the form of a [man page](https://github.com/torognes/vsearch/blob/master/doc/vsearch.1) and a [pdf ](https://github.com/torognes/vsearch/blob/master/doc/vsearch_manual.pdf).
-Put the `vsearch.1` file in a folder in your `$MANPATH`.
+Put the `vsearch.1` file or a symbolic link to it in a folder included in your `$MANPATH`.

 The entire repository may be cloned by running `git clone git@github.com:torognes/vsearch.git`.

 Run `make -f Makefile` within the `src` folder to build the executable.

 The alternative makefiles Makefile.ZLIB, Makefile.BZLIB and Makefile.static may be used to include support for compressed input files using zlib, bzip2 or both.
 The first two alternatives uses dynamic linking to the compression libraries, while the third uses static linking.
-The compression libraries [zlib](http://www.zlib.net) and/or [bzip2](http://www.bzip.org) must be installed in folders called `zlib` and `bzip2` below the main `vsearch` folder.
+The compression libraries [zlib](http://www.zlib.net) and/or [bzip2](http://www.bzip.org) must be downloaded and installed in folders called `zlib` and/or `bzip2`, respectively, below the main `vsearch` folder.

-## Details
+## Implementation details and initial assessment

 **Search algorithm:** VSEARCH indexes the unique kmers in the database in a way similar USEARCH, but is currently limited to continuous words (non-spaced seeds) of length 3--15.
 It samples every unique kmer from each query sequence and identifies the number of matching kmers in each database sequence.
 It then examines the database sequences in order of decreasing number of kmer matches.
 A full global alignment is computed and those target sequences that satisfy all accept options are retained while the others are rejected.
 The `--maxrejects` and `--maxaccepts` options are supported in this process, indicating the maximum number of non-matching and matching target sequences considered, respectively.
 Please see the USEARCH paper and supplementary for details.